kalita278/SQL-Project/README.md

 **Q5.
 Write a query to display Shipper name, City to which it is catering, num of customer catered by the shipper in the city , number of consignment delivered to that city for Shipper DHL.**

+**Q6.
+Write a query to display product_id, product_desc, product_quantity_avail, quantity sold and show
+inventory Status of products as per below condition:**

+a.
+For Electronics and Computer categories,

+if sales till date is Zero then show 'No Sales in past, give discount to reduce inventory',

+if inventory quantity is less than 10% of quantity sold, show 'Low inventory, need to add inventory',

+if inventory quantity is less than 50% of quantity sold, show 'Medium inventory, need to add some inventory',

+if inventory quantity is more or equal to 50% of quantity sold, show 'Sufficient inventory'

+b.
+For Mobiles and Watches categories,

+if sales till date is Zero then show 'No Sales in past, give discount to reduce inventory',

+if inventory quantity is less than 20% of quantity sold, show 'Low inventory, need to add inventory',

+if inventory quantity is less than 60% of quantity sold, show 'Medium inventory, need to add some inventory',

+if inventory quantity is more or equal to 60% of quantity sold, show 'Sufficient inventory'

+c.
+Rest of the categories,

+if sales till date is Zero then show 'No Sales in past, give discount to reduce inventory',

+if inventory quantity is less than 30% of quantity sold, show 'Low inventory, need to add inventory',

+if inventory quantity is less than 70% of quantity sold, show 'Medium inventory, need to add some inventory',

+if inventory quantity is more or equal to 70% of quantity sold, show 'Sufficient inventory'

+**Q7.
+Write a query to display order_id and volume of the biggest order (in terms of volume) that can fit in carton id 10.**